carj/pyPreservica/docs/api.rst

     .. py:attribute:: fixity

-    Map of fixity values for this bitstream, the key is the algorithm name and the value is the fixity value
+    Dictionary object of fixity values for this bitstream, the key is the algorithm name and the value is the fixity value

 .. py:class:: Representation